zyjiaobj/triggers/docs/createwebhook.md

 # Create Webhook Tekton Task
-The create webhook task configures necessary componetns for the github webhook sending event to the event listener.
+The create webhook task configures all of the components necessary to create a Github webhook and have it recieved by the `EventListener`.
-It configures following compoments:
+This includes the following components, which can be toggled via the `create-webhook` input Params:

-1. The github webhook
+- CreateCertificate - Determines whether to create a self-signed SSL certificate for Github to POST to.
-1. Tekton event listener
+- CreateIngress - Determines whether to create an ingress so requests can enter the cluster from the public internet.
-1. Ingress for the event listener
+- CreateWebhook - Determines whether to create a new Github webhook.
-1. Selfsigned certificate for the ingress
+- CreateEventListener - If the task should create the EventListener as well.

-There are options to enable / disable the configuration of the components.
+## RBAC

 This task requires the following permissions to execute.
 The clusterrole with these permissions must be bound to the service account used to run this task (taskrun).

 ```